Logistics and Supply Chain

 - Delivering the finished product to final destination - Distributors will be needed at this stage in the supply chain process in order for the final products to reach the consumers.
 The distributors could include wholesalers and retailers.

 The Channels or Chains of Distribution

 Channels of distribution refer to the means by which commodities reach the hands of consumers from the plant of manufacturers.
 This may be done directly from the manufacturer to the consumer or indirectly through middlemen such as wholesalers and retailers.
 The types of channels are as follows:

 1. Direct Channel – Manufacturer – Consumer Goods are bought directly from the producer.

 2. Indirect channels (a) Manufacturer – Retailer – Consumer Goods are bought from a middle man such as retailers.

 3. Indirect channel (b) Manufacturer –Wholesaler – Retailer – Consumer

 The wholesaler is a second muddle man/link on the chain.
 The wholesaler purchases in bulk from the manufacturer and stores them in large warehouses.
 They therefore assists manufacturers by moving large amounts of items from plant Retailers purchase goods from wholesalers and sell them in smaller quantities to consumers.

 Interpretation of Information on Transport Documents

 Bill of Lading - The bill of lading is usually the first common document used in international shipment and it is a contract between the owner of the goods and the carrier.
-It will state what goods are shipping, where they are going and where the shipment started.
+It will state what goods are shipping, where they are going and where the

 Certificate of Origin - This document is prepared by the manufacturer and is certified by a government entity or chamber of commerce.
 It’s used to identify the country of the manufacturer where the goods were made.